-If you only had three days to see Cuba, I would recommend spending at least one in Trinidad.
-The most beautiful city of Cuba is located in the central part of the island and is an ideal place to enjoy both the history and the culture as well as nature and relaxation.
-Its beautiful cobblestone streets legacy of the Spanish colonization period put the icing on the streets of colorful colonial buildings.
+If you only have three days to see Cuba, I would recommend spending at least one in Trinidad.
+The most beautiful city of Cuba, located in the central part of the island, is an ideal place to enjoy history, culture, nature, and relaxation.
+Legacy of the Spanish colonization period is displayed here in its beautiful cobblestone streets and colorful buildings.

-Trinidad was the third city founded when the Spaniards arrived in Cuba.
-The capital of the province of Sancti Spíritus won its title of World Heritage Site because it is one of the best preserved colonial cities in the Americas.
-However, the wealth is exponential when discussing the environment where it is located.
-So close to other places that will leave you speechless.
+Trinidad was the third city founded by the Spaniards when they arrived in Cuba.
+This capital city of the Sancti Spíritus province won its title as a World Heritage Site because it is one of the best-preserved colonial cities in the Americas.

 Complete Trinidad Cuba Travel Guide

 - Old Town of Trinidad.
-Visiting the authentic colonial Cuba.
+Visit the authentic colonial Cuba.

 - Topes de Collantes.
-Discovering the mountains where half of the country’s endemic species live.
+Discover the mountains where half of the country’s endemic species live.

-- Valley of the Sugar Mills.
-We returned to the sugar mills carried by African slaves.
+- Valle de los Ingenios (Valley of the Sugar Mills).
+Explore the sugar mills operated by African slaves.

-- Ancón Beach.
-The beach where we saw the most beautiful sunset of our lives.
+- Playa Ancón (Ancón Beach).
+See the most beautiful sunset of your life.

-We have also added five other sections that we believe can be very useful:
+We have also added five other sections that we believe will be very useful:

 - Nightlife in Trinidad.
-The liveliest music house we saw on the whole island.
+The liveliest music house on the whole island.

 - Where to eat in Trinidad.
-Our top 3 restaurants.
+Our top 3 restaurants picks.

 - Where to stay in Trinidad.
 Our private house.